bsdrks/graaf/README.md

 2. count
 3. dig

 This crate is in alpha, and the API will change.
+See the [changelog](https://github.com/bsdrks/graaf/blob/main/CHANGELOG.md#provisional-roadmap) for a provisional roadmap.

 ## Installation